Anthony Roberts (basketball): College

 Anthony Roberts attended Oral Roberts University (ORU) from 1973–74 to 1976–77.
 During his four-year career, he averaged 21.7 points and 7.4 rebounds per game, including a senior season in which he averaged 34.0 points and 9.2 rebounds.
 He is only one of two players in National Collegiate Athletic Association (NCAA) Division I history, along with Hall of Famer Pete Maravich, to score 60 or more points in a single game versus a Division I opponent more than once.
 Roberts scored 66 points on February 19, 1977, against North Carolina A&T and 65 against Oregon on March 9, 1977.
 His total against Oregon came in the first round of the National Invitation Tournament (NIT), setting the still-standing tournament record.

 In 108 career games, Roberts made 1,006 of 2,007 field goal attempts while finishing with 2,341 points and exactly 800 rebounds.
 He earned honorable mention All-American honors for his final three years as a Titan.
 Later on, Roberts would become enshrined in the ORU athletics hall of fame as a member of their inaugural class.

 Professional

-On June 10, 1977, Roberts was selected in the first round of that year's NBA Draft.
+On June 10, 1977, Roberts was selected in the first round of that year's NBA draft.
 The Denver Nuggets selected him with the 21st overall pick.

 He spent his first three NBA seasons with Denver.
 He was eventually waived by the Nuggets and then signed by the Washington Bullets for the 1980–81 season.
 On September 2, 1981, the Bullets also waived Roberts, and he would not re-join another NBA team until February 16, 1984, when the Nuggets signed him to a 10-day contract.
 Nine days later he was signed for the rest of the season, where he would finish out his NBA career.
 The Nuggets waived him once again on July 25, 1984, and no other NBA team ever signed him.
 For his NBA career, Roberts scored 1,658 points, grabbed 837 rebounds and recorded 265 assists in 213 games.

+Roberts played in the Continental Basketball Association for the Scranton Aces, Atlantic City Hi-Rollers and Wyoming Wildcatters from 1980 to 1984.
+He was selected as the CBA All-Star Game Most Valuable Player in 1984.